node-js-libs/node.io/README.md

         });
     });

-If you want to incorporate timeouts, retries, custom IO, batch-type jobs, etc. head over the [the wiki](https://github.com/chriso/node.io/wiki) for documentation.
+If you want to incorporate timeouts, retries, batch-type jobs, etc. head over the [the wiki](https://github.com/chriso/node.io/wiki) for documentation.

 ## Built-in module example